Natasha’s Story

 This is my story.

-In August 2020, I was involved in a fatal car accident.
+In August 2020 I was involved in a fatal car accident.
 Four people in the other car died.
 There was no one besides me in my car.

-Days after the accident while in the hospital I was charged with four counts of first-degree murder, four counts of reckless homicide, four counts of leaving the scene of an accident, and four counts of driving on revoked driver's license.
+Days after the accident while in the hospital I was charged with four counts of first-degree murder, four counts of reckless homicide, four counts of leaving the scene of an accident and four counts of driving on revoked driver's license.
 I faced natural life without parole.

 I was discharged from the hospital's psychiatric unit after twelve days and was transported directly to the county jail.

-Once I arrived at the county jail, I was put in a suicide cell the size of a small closet.
-I wasn't allowed to wear a regular jumpsuit, just a green robe type thing without underwear.
-I was given no hygiene products, and no commissary for my "safety".
+Once I arrived at the county jail I was put in a suicide cell the size of a small closet.
+I wasn't allowed to wear a regular jumpsuit just a green robe type thing without underwear.
+I was given no hygiene products and no commissary for my "safety".
 The bright lights stayed on 24 hours.
 There was a camera above the toilet and no soap for the sink.
 I was only able to use the phone for 5 minutes once a day.
-I was allowed to have two books only, nothing else.
+I was allowed to have two books only nothing else.
 I slept on a slab of concrete with a thick blanket that couldn't be used to harm myself.
-I had to ask to shower since there wasn't one in the cell; I was only taken to shower 3 times in 30 days.
+I had to ask to shower since there wasn't one in the cell.
+I was only taken to shower 3 times in 30 days.

 At my request I was moved into general population after clearance from the psych provider.

-The court denied me attendance to her funeral.
+The court denied my attendance to her funeral.
 The judge stated that my mental capacity was in question.
 As if denying me the chance to say "goodbye" to my mother was going to improve my mental health.
-Not to mention at that time I had already been deemed fit to stand trial but apparently not fit enough to go to a funeral in shackles and handcuffs with guards next to me.
+Not to mention at that time I had already been deemed fit to stand trial, but apparently not fit enough to go to a funeral in shackles and handcuffs with guards next to me.

 Then in December 2020 a good friend of 20 years died.
 I was unable to attend his funeral as well.